owainkenwayucl/coRvid/README.md

 make install DESTDIR=/some/install/path
 ```

-This binary is static so you do not need the FreePascal compiler in your environment to use it.
+The binaries are static so you do not need the FreePascal compiler in your environment to use it.

 ## Use